PeaceFounder/TallyProofs.jl/README.md

 To cite this work, please use:

-Erdmanis, J. (2024). **Unconditional Individual Verifiability with Coercion Resistance via Post-Cast Isolation.** Manuscript in preparation.
+Erdmanis, J. (2025). *Unconditional Individual Verifiability with Coercion Resistance via Post-Cast Isolation.* Manuscript in preparation.

-The paper describing the system's cryptographic protocols and security proofs is currently in a draft stage and may change with more security analysis.
+The paper describing the system's cryptographic protocols and security mechanisms is currently in the draft stage and may change with a more thorough analysis.